matter-labs/zksync-web-era-docs/docs/dev/ethereum-vs-v2.md

 There are also two types of transactions, related to bridging native tokens to zkSync:

 - `Deposit` is used to move funds from an L1 account to an L2 account.
-- `AddToken` is used to add a native ERC20 token to zkSync.
+- `AddToken` is used to register a native ERC20 token to zkSync.

 ## Unsupported opcodes